SMILEYMUSKAN/School-database/README.md

 ***
 >A school management wants to record their students data.

-They want to be able to record their students name ,absent,present,attend the school per year.
+They want to be able to record their students name ,absent,present,name of the class teacher.
 ***
 ## *Solution*
 ***